mesosphere/marathon/docs/docs/pods.md

 \* Pods cannot be modified by the `/v2/groups/` endpoint, however.
 Pods are modified via the `/v2/pods/` endpoint.

 ## Networking
-Marathon pods only support the [Mesos containerizer](http://mesos.apache.org/documentation/latest/mesos-containerizer/), which simplifies networking among containers. <!-- is this true for vanilla marathon? --> The containers of each pod instance share a network namespace and can communicate over localhost.
+Marathon pods only support the [Mesos containerizer](http://mesos.apache.org/documentation/latest/mesos-containerizer/), which simplifies networking among containers.
+The containers of each pod instance share a network namespace and can communicate over localhost.

 Containers in pods are created with endpoints.
 Other applications communicate with pods by addressing those endpoints.
 If you specify a container network without a name in a pod definition, it will be assigned to this default network.